+2014 FLORIDA CHAPTER

 SCHOLARSHIP APPLICATION AND GUIDELINES

 The American Association of Blacks in Energy is a professional organization of African Americans in the energy industry.
 Through its Scholarship Program, AABE seeks to help increase the number of African Americans, Hispanics and Native Americans (underrepresented minorities) in energy related fields.
 By doing so, we help our nation address a critical need and a challenge to our future economic vitality in the world market.